sertay1/CamNX/README.md

 2. Place the downloaded file into the `switch/` folder on your SD card.
 (Create the folder if it doesn't exist: `SD:/switch/CamNX/CamNX.nro`).
 3. Open the Homebrew Menu (hbmenu) on your Switch and launch the CamNX application.

-*Note: When the application is launched for the first time, a sample photo (SertAy.jpg) will automatically appear in your gallery.*

 ## 🎮 Usage Guide

 1. After entering the application, point the IR sensor located at the bottom of the **Right Joy-Con** towards the object you want to shoot.